Property Law Issues During COVID-19

 Apply for help with your mortgage payments through the Texas Homeowners Assistance Fund Program.

 Many lenders are also allowing borrowers to postpone mortgage payments through forbearance.
 Talk to your loan servicer about these options.
-Borrowers with Fannie Mae or Freddie Mac mortgages may be entitled to limited forbearance upon request.
+Borrowers with Fannie Mae, Freddie Mac, and HUD mortgages may be entitled to limited forbearance upon request.

 Learn more about mortgages and foreclosures during COVID-19 here.